Speech and Language Therapy & Evaluation

 If desired, your therapist will collaborate with other providers (e.g., occupational therapists, physical therapists, school based speech therapists) to promote generalization of skills as well as consistency across home and school settings.

 Lemon Tree of Dayton is a private pay practice.
-We accept payment in full at the time of service via personal check, or credit card.
+We accept payment in full at the time of service via cash, personal check, or bank transfer.
 We also accept vouchers from the Family Support Services Program through the Department of Developmental Disabilities.
+Please inquire for more information regarding these vouchers.